 Following is an example of a critical timing path where net routing is detoured around the congested area, leading to higher net delays:

-- All views are accessible from the design analysis report. - Enable Vertical and Horizontal routing congestion per CLB metrics in the Device window.
+- All views are accessible from the design analysis report. - Enable Interconnect Congestion Level metrics in the Device window.

 Reducing Congestion

 To reduce congestion, Xilinx recommends using the following techniques in the order listed: